Bang's problem and symplectic invariants: Displacing a Lagrangian product

-\begin{conjecture} If $K$ can be covered with a finite set of planks with the sum of relative widths equal to $w$ then $e(K\times B^\circ)\le 2w$. \end{conjecture}
+Now we are ready to state the first version of the conjectured property of symplectic capacities that is related to the Bang problem:

-Bang's conjecture would follow if we also estimate the value $e(K\times B^\circ)$ from below, in the particular case when $B = K-K$.
-But the truth is that this does not work fully, see Section~\ref{section:billiards} for more details.
+\begin{conjecture} If a convex body $K\subset V$ can be covered with a finite set of planks with the sum of widths (measured relative to the unit ball $B$) equal to $w$ then $e(K\times B^\circ)\le 2w$. \end{conjecture}

-We cannot prove this conjecture so far, but we sketch an argument for a particular case of it.
+Now we use a simple argument to establish a particular case of Conjecture \ref{conjecture:plank-displacement}.
+For every plank $P_i$ in question, we may choose either of the unit normals $\pm n_i\in V^*$, where by a \emph{unit normal} to a plank $P_i$ we mean an element $n_i\in V^*$ such that $\|n_i\|_*=1$ and the defining hyperplanes of $P_i$ are defined by $\{x\in V : \langle n_i, x\rangle = \const\}$.

-\begin{theorem} The previous conjecture holds if the $\|\cdot \|_*$-unit normals $n_i\in V^*$ of the planks can be chosen so that for every nonnegative coefficients $c_i$, at least one of which is $1$ the inequality holds:
+\begin{theorem} Conjecture \ref{conjecture:plank-displacement} holds if the unit normals $n_i\in V^*$ of the planks can be chosen so that, for any sequence of non-negative coefficients $c_i$, at least one of which is $1$, the following inequality holds:

 \end{theorem}